wp-plugins/metrilo-woocommerce-integration/readme.txt

 3. Products performance - see top performing products and how are they connected to other products in your catalog

 == Changelog ==

+= 0.96 =
+* New: Metrilo now tracks WooCommerce Subscriptions orders automatically to help you measure your retention and churn
+* Many small Bug fixes.
+Thank you for reporting, Paolo and and Luciano!

 = 0.92 =
 * Bug fix with WooCommerce session integration